 - Average meal price: 600 – 1000 pesos per dish

 There’s always something happening at Parque Fundadores.
-During the day, you’ll find souvenir stalls and street vendors selling every sort of handcraft you can imagine.
-You can also stop for lunch at one of the many restaurants lining the park, or grab a fresh coconut and head straight for the beach.
+During the day, you’ll find souvenir stalls and street vendors selling every sort of handicraft you can imagine.
+You can also stop for lunch at one of the many restaurants lining the park or grab a fresh coconut and head straight for the beach.

 At night, the atmosphere of Parque Fundadores really starts to buzz.
 You’ll see many different street performers and even traditional Mayan dancers wearing bright, colorful costumes.
 Whether you’re coming for the food, the shows, or simply to people-watch, you’ll always find something to keep you entertained at Parque Fundadores.